MFT Connection Profile Parameters

 sftp.ciphers

-Overrides the SFTP ciphers that are used when connecting to the SFTP server (commas separated values).
+Defines the ciphers to override the SFTP ciphers that are used when connecting to the SFTP server.
+The list must be specified with comma separated values.

 aes128-cbc,aes192-cbc,aes256-cbc,aes128-ctr,aes192-ctr,aes256-ctr